The 1907/15 Mors Le Sanglier - Aero Gp Special

 Currently, it still uses the same base chassis sold in 1906 and forward from (probably) a four seater sedan she once was.
 Over the years, one can see it was braced once or twice.
 It is bent and sagging...
 Just like any charmer of this age.

 It started as the usual sketches as Kelly does... planning the car out as he went on lunch break.
 Sure, creating a car like this could take all kinds of routes, but in his mind...
 The trick here was to create the running gear AND have the outer gearing actually drive the car... then sit on the entire spinning nightmare.
-If one was going to build a car like this, "Punting" simply will not do.

 Seeing the build was following the Edwardian exception, (something most modern and new cyclekarters won't touch because it's not sleek)..
 18" wheels were in order.
 It had to be bigger than the average cyclekart, yet look right if next to one.
 A trip to the local (and last) motorcycle junkyard in the area turned up enough to get the project off the ground. (see what I did there?)